acsone/manifestoo/README.md

 **Options**:

-* `--recursive / --no-recursive`: [default: False]
+* `--recursive`: Recursively print dependencies.
-* `--include-selected / --no-include-selected`: Whether to print the selected addons along with their dependencies.  [default: False]
+* `--include-selected`: Print the selected addons along with their dependencies.
-* `--as-pip-requirements / --no-as-pip-requirements`: [default: False]
+* `--ignore-missing`: Do not fail if dependencies are not found in addons path.
+This only applies to top level (selected) addons and recursive dependencies.
+* `--as-pip-requirements`
 * `--help`: Show this message and exit.

 ## `manifestoo list-external-dependencies`